 Saudi Arabia’s legal reforms aim to provide a legal environment conducive to business while at the same time upholding the centrality of sharia in the kingdom’s judicial and legal systems.

 Non-Resident Fellow, AGSIW

 Eman Alhussein is a non-resident fellow at the Arab Gulf States Institute in Washington.
-She is a visiting fellow with the Middle East and North Africa program at the European Council on Foreign Relations.
 She previously worked as a research fellow at the King Faisal Center for Research and Islamic Studies in Riyadh, Saudi Arabia.
 Her research focuses on Saudi Arabia and the Gulf region.
 Alhussein’s areas of interest include identity and nationalism, gender, cultural and societal change, and religious discourse and reforms.